 Welcome to the Australian Embassy, Kyiv

 The Travel Advice for Ukraine is updated regularly.
-If you are an Australian living in Ukraine or planning to travel here, I strongly recommend that you subscribe through Smartraveller to receive free automatic e-mail notification each time the travel advice is updated.
+If you are an Australian living in Ukraine or planning to travel here, we strongly recommend that you subscribe through Smartraveller to receive free automatic e-mail notification each time the travel advice is updated.

 Please note the Embassy is co-located with the Canadian Embassy to Ukraine in Kyiv.